ailzhang/minPP/README.md

 ## Bug reports

-This repo started as a toy side project without thorough and there will definitely be rough edges.
+This repo started as a toy side project without thorough testing and there will definitely be rough edges.
 PRs and bug reports are welcome!